akhealth/EIS-Modernization/code-review.md

 ### Does not contain secrets
 We look to ensure that new and/or changed code does not contain secrets (account names, passwords, private keys, private hostnames, service endpoints and other confidential secrets).

 If a confidential secret is committed and is discovered during code review, it needs to be [removed from history](https://help.github.com/articles/removing-sensitive-data-from-a-repository/).
-Creating a new commit that deletes the secret but leaves it discoverable in the git history is not enough.
+Creating a new commit that deletes the secret but leaves it discoverable in the git history is not sufficient.

 ### All logical paths are tested
 Tests should cover all branches of logical decisions (e.g., if statements).
 We’ll check this by looking at a code coverage report that shows which lines were executed.